quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 that related packets go to the same server.

 A fallback algorithm MAY parse a packet from a QUIC version it understands and use that information to make a routing decision.
+If so, it MAY buffer packets with unroutable DCIDs to await further packets that allow it to make a routing decision.
+For example, it may use the TLS 1.3 Server Name Indication (SNI) field, which might appear in one of several QUIC version 1 Initial packets.

 For versions it does not understand, a fallback algorithm MUST NOT make the routing behavior dependent on any part of the long header that is not invariant